Efficient Alternating Minimization with Applications to Weighted Low Rank Approximation: Bounding the Final Error

 \section{Bounding the Final Error}

-In Section~\ref{sub:app_final:rewrite}, we rewrite $\wt{M} - M^*$ into a form that is easy for further analysis.
-In Section~\ref{sub:app_final:bound}, we prove that $\wt{M} - M^*$ is bounded.
+In Section~\ref{sub:app_final:rewrite}, we express $\wt{M} - M^*$ as a simpler form that is easier for further analysis.
+In Section~\ref{sub:app_final:bound}, we prove that $\|\wt{M} - M^*\|$ is bounded.
 Both of these are used to support the proof of our main theorem.